 Scholarships - Martin Community College has a limited number of institutional scholarships which are generally awarded to students with exceptional academic averages.
-In selecting recipients, the Financial Aid Director reviews all applications and presents award candidates to the Financial Aid Committee based on the student's academic record, financial need, and other requirements as described for the individual scholarships.
-The Financial Aid Committee and/or appointed Scholarship Committee makes the final decision on scholarship awards.
+In selecting recipients, the MCC Financial Aid Office reviews all applications and presents award candidates to the Scholarship Committee based on the student's academic record, financial need, and other requirements as described for the individual scholarships.
+The Scholarship Committee makes the final decision on scholarship awards.
 Scholarship applications and information are available online or in the Financial Aid office.